codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 You can find all these settings in the [Migration dashboard](https://g.codefresh.io/account-admin/account-conf/cfcr-deprecation).
 You need to be a Codefresh administrator to access the dashboard.

+{%
+  include image.html
+  lightbox="true"
+  file="/images/artifacts/cfcr/build-enhancements.png"
+  url="/images/artifacts/cfcr/build-enhancements.png"
+  alt="New Image and Build enhancements" caption="New Image and Build enhancements" max-width="50%"
+%}

 From the dashboard you can change all settings (and even revert them back) and see if your pipelines are ready.
 You can also "simulate" the removal of the Codefresh registry (or set it read-only) in advance, and see how you will be affected when the actual removal happens.

+Specifically for the new Build Step, you can also enable it on a specific pipeline with the `build_version` property (see the next section for examples).

 ### Using a default registry for pipelines